NathanTuren/Group39/README.md

 We use the [Materials UI Component Library](https://mui.com/material-ui/getting-started/) to generate props and components such as Buttons, Inputs, etc. Please reference this library for local frontend development.

 ## Adding Custom Email
 We use `nodemailer` to send emails and verify registration.
+Please also install `npm install dotenv`.
 To do this, please make a `.env` file under `server` directory.
 Here you want to make sure its in the following format:

 ```plaintext
 GMAIL_USER=your_email@gmail.com